vfsfitvnm/frida-il2cpp-bridge/README.md

 ```

 ##### Dump
-Make sure the target has write permissions to the destination.
+Make sure the target has write-permissions to the destination.
 ```ts
 Il2Cpp.dump("/full/path/to/file.cs");
 ```